matihost/monorepo/terraform/aws/aws-alb/README.md

 # Terraform :: Application Load Balancer usage example

-Terraform scripts deploy sample webserver app in autoscalling mode in private subnet and expose public facing loadbalancer to it.
+Terraform scripts deploy sample webserver app in autoscalling mode in private subnets and expose public facing loadbalancer to it.

 In particular it creates:

 - launch template for webserver (ubuntu with nginx acting as webserver)

-- autoscalling group, plus simple autoscalling policy
+- autoscaling group, plus simple autoscaling policy

-- targetgroup for ALB usage - it is being populated via autoscalling group automatically (aka changes to instances count is reflected in target group)
+- targetgroup for ALB usage - it is being populated via autoscaling group automatically (aka changes to instances count is reflected in target group)

 - Application Load Balancer (ALB)  with single listener forwarding all traffic to above target group

-This setup use AWS resources eliglible to AWS Free Tier __only__.
+This setup use AWS resources eligible to AWS Free Tier __only__.

 ## Prerequisites